jullienl/HPE-Synergy-OneView-demos/Synergy ChatOps Integration with Slack/README.md

 You will need to a have a few things ready to get a Hubot setup with Slack:

 * A Windows Machine with PowerShell 4.0+ and with administrative access
-* [HPE OneView 4.20 PowerShell library](https://github.com/HewlettPackard/POSH-HPOneView) must be installed on the Windows Machine
+* [HPE OneView 5.00 PowerShell library](https://github.com/HewlettPackard/POSH-HPOneView) must be installed on the Windows Machine
+* It is recommended to install the OneView PowerShell library 5.00 using `Install-Module -Name HPOneView.500 -Scope AllUsers` to avoid Hubot access issues to the library
 * Administrative access in your Slack group to create a Hubot integration
 * Hubot commands for automated server provisioning and deployment require the creation of Server Profile Templates using HPE Image Streamer OS Deployment plans in HPE OneView